 If the whole radiator is cold, check that the radiator valve is turned up.
 If more than one radiator is cold, the whole system may need to be checked by a heating engineer.

-Turn off the heating system before bleeding; otherwise the pump might draw more air into the system.
-You will need a special radiator key, available from most DIY and hardware shops.
-You will also need a rag or cloth and a bucket or bowl.
+Be sure to turn off the heating system before bleeding; else the pump might draw more air into the system.
+You will need a special radiator key, available from most DIY and hardware shops, and also a rag or cloth and a bucket or bowl.